gardener/documentation/website/documentation/getting-started/observability/shoot-status.md

 ![](./images/shoot-status-3.png)

-## Shoot Status 4
+## Shoot Status - Credentials Rotation

 You can also see the status of the last credentials rotation.
-Here you can also programatically derive when you next need to trigger the rotation of credentials.
+Here you can also programmatically derive when the last rotation was down in order to trigger the next rotation.

 ![](./images/shoot-status-4.png)